 It’s a great choice if you want a motion-activated light to illuminate the area when you or a guest are out on the deck.
 It can sense any motion within 10 feet of it and it has a 120-degree sensing angle so it can sense you even when you’re not directly in front of it.

 Users are impressed by how much light these solar deck lights put out given their small size and report that they turn on and off as advertised and without lag.
-The few customers who did report issues with these lights noted that the company was quick to respond and replace the defective items.Learn More – Check Price on Amazon
+The few customers who did report issues with these lights noted that the company was quick to respond and replace the defective items.Learn More & Buy Now at Amazon

 The XLUX Solar Lights are made of stainless steel and have a sleek, low-profile design that enables them to illuminate your deck staircase without posing a tripping hazard.
 You can also attach them to a fence post or deck railing if you prefer.
 Despite its slightly industrial appearance, the XLUX Solar Lights deliver a surprisingly warm white light.
 There is also a white light option for those who want a brighter white light, but most users prefer the warmer light option.
 You can purchase the lights in packs of two or six.